 <connectionStrings> <add name="CarrotwareCMSConnectionString" connectionString="Data Source=MyServer\MySQLInstance;Initial Catalog=CarrotCMS;Integrated Security=True;" providerName="System.Data.SqlClient"/> </connectionStrings>

 <connectionStrings> <add name="CarrotwareCMSConnectionString" connectionString="Data Source=MyServer\MySQLInstance;Initial Catalog=CarrotCMS;User ID=MyDBUser;Password=MyP@ssw0rd;" providerName="System.Data.SqlClient"/> </connectionStrings>

 Update the web.config section for <mailSettings> to reflect the network delivery settings appropriate for your ISP.
 You can leave the password field blank if you are not required to provide one or if your mail server has whitelisted your web server.
-This is important for password retrieval purposes.
-If this is not configured, if you forget your password, you will have no way to get a new password sent to you.
+This is important for administrative password retrieval purposes.
+If this is not configured and if you forget your password, you will have no way to get a new password sent to you.

 <system.net> <mailSettings> <smtp from="email@example.com" deliveryMethod="SpecifiedPickupDirectory"> <specifiedPickupDirectory pickupDirectoryLocation="C:\Temp"/> </smtp> </mailSettings> </system.net>

 <system.net> <mailSettings> <smtp from="firstname.lastname@example.org" deliveryMethod="Network"> <network defaultCredentials="true" host="mail.example.com" userName="email@example.com" password="P@ssword1" /> </smtp> </mailSettings> </system.net>